 The Central Valley, parts of the Central Coast, and inland areas around Los Angeles get hot (but are still tolerable).
 Unless you're a heat-seeker, it's best to avoid Death Valley, Palm Springs, Joshua Tree, and the rest of the California desert until things cool off a bit.

-You can get details of the highs and lows around the state in August (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.
+You can get details about the August weather in specific cities in the state by consulting our weather and event guides for San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.

 Things to Do in California in August